Best Company for UK Holiday Home Rentals

 Outside

 To the front of High Pump Cottage is a charming garden with the original water pump taking pride of place.
 The rear garden is accessed via the kitchen.
 Closest to the house is a stylish decked area with an elegant outside dining set.
 It’s a really lovely space for relaxing and just listening to the sounds of birdsong.
-Beyond this is the garden room and then beyond this, the rest of the enclosed garden, which is laid to lawn and where you will find the barbecue.
+Beyond this is the garden room and then beyond this, the rest of the enclosed garden, which is laid to lawn and where you will find the BBQ.
 There is no allocated parking for the cottage but on-street parking is freely available at the front of the property.

 Full List of Facilities